Skip to main content

 • music

-• “A short and sweet tactics game that doesn't overstay its welcome, solid music, really nice style, and fun to play through, and at the price it's well worth a shot!”
+• “A short and sweet tactics game that doesn't overstay its welcome, with solid music, really nice style, and fun to play through.
+At the price, it's well worth a shot!”

 • “Great music, great combat with challenging gameplay without being tedious or overly hard, good enemy AI.”

-• “It would be better if there was an option to turn off the music, as it detracts from the overall experience.”
+• “It would be better if there was an option to turn off the sound to avoid the repetitive music becoming bothersome.”

 • grinding